How to Measure The Square Footage of a House

 In addition to helping determine the size of your house, the square footage calculators provided below are also great for measuring an area to determine how much flooring, carpet, or tiling you may need when beginning renovations.

 This calculator finds square footage, square meters, square yardage, or acres for a home or building.
-This calculator also has a feature where you can enter the price per square foot, the price per square meter, or price per square yard to calculate the approximate cost of materials.
+This calculator also has a feature where you can enter the price per square foot, the price per square meter, or the price per square yard to calculate the approximate cost of materials.

 The Square Footage Calculator will estimate the square footage of an area, even in complex spaces.